charliecalvert/CloudNotes/Assignments/BootstrapBasics.md

 url: 'http://feeds.delicious.com/v2/json/charliecalvert/bootstrap'
 ```

-Provide three checkboxes
+Provide three checkboxes with the same labels.

-If the user selects one or more of them, they see delicious links for multiple items
+If the user selects one or more of them, they see delicious links for multiple items for instance, both **javascript** and **nodejs**.

+## Still thinking about this option

+We should probably create our own delicious accounts and query them.
+Provide radiobuttons for switching between your account and my account.

 ##Turn It In